Powered by SchoolDash

 Norton Canes High School is a non-selective secondary school maintained by the local authority (Staffordshire).
 It has about 470 boys and girls aged between 11 and 18.
 In March 2022 the school was rated ‘Requires Improvement’ by Ofsted.

 Particular strengths include Representation and Admissions.
-Relative weaknesses include Attainment and Disadvantaged pupils.
+Relative weaknesses include Attainment and Sixth form.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.